trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/working-with-quorum.md

 # Working With Quorum
 Truffle supports development with Quorum, a version of Ethereum that adds new features on top of what Ethereum already provides.
 Specifically, **Quorum adds the ability to create private blockchains between select participants, and more importantly adds transaction privacy on top of normal Ethereum transactions.**

-It is highly recommended that you read our [tutorial on building a dapp on Quorum](/tutorials/building-dapps-for-quorum-private-enterprise-blockchains) as it goes into more details on working with Quorum.
+It is highly recommended you read our [tutorial on building a dapp on Quorum](/tutorials/building-dapps-for-quorum-private-enterprise-blockchains) before using Truffle with Quorum.

 Both the tutorial and this page have been updated for *at least* version `5.0.9` of `truffle`.